awsdocs/amazon-ec2-user-guide/doc_source/install-nvidia-driver.md

 1. Connect to your Linux instance\.
 Install gcc and make, if they are not already installed\.

-1. Update your package cache and get necessary package updates for your instance\.
+1. Update your package cache and get the package updates for your instance\.
    + For Amazon Linux, CentOS, and Red Hat Enterprise Linux:

      ```